 Even though the above recipes are sure to use up a lot of your pears, there’s sometimes just no way to use them all up.
 Of course, sharing them with friends and family is always a great way to spread the joy of fresh pears, but you might still end up with pears you haven’t used.
 This is where preserving your pears comes in handy.

 The most obvious and popular way to preserve food is by canning.
-Many of us have probably eaten soft and delicious canned pears that come in the fruit juice.
-You can easily make your own canned pears and enjoy your pears even into the depths of winter.
+Many of us have probably eaten soft and delicious canned pears that come in fruit juice.
+You can easily make your own canned pears and enjoy your pears even in the depths of winter.
 Like the baked and roasted pear options above, it’s best to use pears that aren’t too soft when canning them.
 Canning means cooking them, and if they’re too soft, they will turn mushy and not hold their shape in the jar.

 While dehydrated pears won’t last as long as canned pears, they will still stay fresh in your pantry for much longer than a fresh pear.
 If you have a dehydrator, this task is as simple as slicing your pears and putting them in the dehydrator for 10 to 12 hours.
 If you have to use your oven, the process is precisely the same.